com-lihaoyi/scalatags/Readme.md

 This is a bunch of simple examples to get you started using ScalaTags.
 Essentially, each fragment has a `.toXML` method, which turns it into a normal scala XML data structure.
 You can serialize it, prettyprint it, and in general do whatever you want.
 It's just XML.

-These examples are all in the [unit tests](src/test/scala/scalatags/ExampleTests).
+These examples are all in the [unit tests](https://github.com/lihaoyi/scalatags/blob/master/src/test/scala/scalatags/ExampleTests.scala).

 Hello World
 -----------
+The core of ScalaTags is a way to generate (X)HTML fragments using plain Scala.
+Below is a simple "hello world" example:

 ```scala
 import scalatags._